Ecosystem-Assessments/Species_direct_sensitivity/README.md

 - The vulnerability of Zooplankton & Phytoplankton should also be characterized...
 - Maybe multiply the vulnerability values for environment and mobility traits, rather than take the max

+- For this analysis, we do not include the following stressors:
+  - Sea level rise.
+This stressors is not relevant for the species we are assessing because we do not include coastal environments, as data is limited in those habitats.
+  - Aquaculture.
+This stressor is very localized in the St. Lawrence and we will not consider it in this analysis.
+  - Toxic algae.
+This stressor is hard to predict and does not occur spatially with much certainty or reccurence.
+  - Invasive species.
+This stressor is dependent on the type of invaders and the ecological community it invades.

+Acidification